CXwudi/youtubedl-java/README.md

 [How to properly install YoutubeDL executable](https://rg3.github.io/youtube-dl/download.html)

-Otherwise, please set your own youtube-dl executable file path through `YoutubeDL.setExecutablePath(yourExePath)`.
+Otherwise, please set your own youtube-dl executable file path through `YoutubeDL.setDefaultExecutablePath(yourExePath)`.

 Otherwise, you will get this error :

 `Cannot run program "youtube-dl" (in directory "/Users/my/beautiful/path"): error=2, No such file or directory`

-Since version 1.2+, *Java 11 is required*
+Since version 1.2+, Java 11 **is required**

 ## Usage